 Understanding Grades for Mercury Dimes

-Mercury Dimes are small coins, are made out of 90% silver that is soft and malleable and consequently can be very difficult to grade.
-One of the first steps in grading your coin is to determine if it is circulated or uncirculated.
+Mercury Dimes are small coins made of 90% silver that is soft and malleable and consequently can be very difficult to grade.
+Therefore, one of the first steps in grading your coin is to determine if it is circulated or uncirculated.

 However, sometimes these coins were not fully struck.
-This resulted in incomplete strikes where some of the finer details were not pressed into the coin.
+This resulted in incomplete strikes where some finer details were not pressed into the coin.
 This is usually evident on the highest points of the coin.
-Therefore, be careful not to confuse an incomplete lease struck coin with a coin that has been circulated.
+Therefore, be careful not to confuse a weakly struck coin with a coin that has been circulated.

 02 of 13